How to submit Swift code guaranteed to make an impression

-WWDC 18 was announced last week, and once again it offers a scholarship program to help talented students and STEM organization members attend what would otherwise be an expensive conference.
+WWDC21 was just announced, and once again it offers a Swift Student Challenge program to encourage talented students and STEM organization members to build something great with Swift.

-Every year I get emails from folks asking me for help: do I recommend the program?
-Do I have suggestions for helping them win a scholarship?
+Every year I get emails from folks asking me for help: do I recommend taking part?
+Do I have suggestions for helping them win?
 Can I – gulp! – help them write their code?
 (Yes, yes, and an emphatic no, in case you were wondering!)

 I asked quite a few questions to make sure I covered all bases, but if you’re thinking of applying to Apple I hope this gives you the final push you need.
-I've been lucky enough to attend WWDC twice before, and both times were enjoyable and educational – go for it!
+I've been lucky enough to attend WWDC three times before, and each time was enjoyable and educational – go for it!

 This article would not have been possible without the help of Abdulhakim Ajetunmobi, Patrick Balestra, Samuel Goodwin, Kilian Koeltzsch, Adi Mathew, Kabir Oberai, Frederik Riedel, Zach Simone, and Andrew Walker.